Five Warning Signs that You Might Have a Fatty Liver

 Always consult a doctor because they are qualified to run the necessary investigations and tell you exactly what your problem is, after running lab tests and an ultrasound (at the very least).

-Now here are the most common 5 warning signs that you might have a fatty liver:
+Now let’s get a bit more in depth with the most common 5 warning signs that you might have a fatty liver:

 1. Your belly is bigger than it should be